-3. Prosociality is a pedagogic concept: consequences and
+3. Prosociality is a pedagogic concept: consequences and strategies

-strategies

 Many educators are seriously concerned about bullying and aggression.
-It is equally important to nurture positive alternatives-children's prosocial feelings and behaviour toward others - to the "invasive" images of violence and aggression proposed by the media.
+It is equally important to nurture positive alternatives-children's prosocial feelings and behaviours toward others to the "invasive" images of violence and aggression proposed by the media.